evotext/ielex-data-and-tree/README.md

   - `concepts.csv` is a list mapping all concepts used in IELex to their corresponding concept set in Concepticon (List et al., 2021), giving both the gloss and the id.

   - `ielex.nex` is a NEXUS file with the information from the table above, with ascertainment correction columns, charstate labels, and assumptions.
+The file is built with `build/build_nexus.py`.

   - `ielex.nn.pdf` and `ielex.nn.png` are a PDF and a high-resolution PNG from the NEXUS file above, generated with SplitsTree (Huson & Bryant, 2006).